Barry Black: In popular culture

 As a result of the attention his invocations received during the federal government shutdown, Black was parodied on NBC's Saturday Night Live.
 Playing Black during the show's "Weekend Update" segment that aired on October 12, 2013, SNL cast member Kenan Thompson prayed, "Lord, bless and forgive these braying jackasses."
 Thompson's Black prayed, "May they find themselves in a restroom stall devoid of toilet paper."

 When approached for a reaction, Black responded that, while he had not seen it, he was a fan of the show and did not object to the parody.
 "It's all in good humor", he said.
 "If you're doing something constructive enough that you're part of their cartoons, that's a great honor."

 Personal life

 Black is a native of Baltimore, Maryland.
-His mother was a domestic and his father was a long-distance truck driver "and something of a nomad."
+His mother was a domestic worker and his father was a long-distance truck driver "and something of a nomad".
 He is one of eight children.

 He is married to Brenda Black, née Pearsall, of St. Petersburg, Florida.
 They have three sons: Barry II, Brendan, and Bradford.

-Black is a vegetarian.
+Black is a Seventh-day Adventist and vegetarian.
 He has said, "that is not something that is a test of fellowship in my church.
 I'm a vegetarian because I grew up that way and I believe it's a rather healthy lifestyle."